MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsGuestMeetingConfiguration.md

 ```

 ### -LiveCaptionsEnabledType
-Determines whether real-time captions are available for the Guest users in Teams meetings.
-Set this to DisabledUserOverride to allow user to turn on live captions.
+Determines whether real-time captions are available for guests in Teams meetings.
+Set this to DisabledUserOverride to allow guests to turn on live captions.
 Set this to Disabled to prohibit.

 ```yaml
 Type: String